RyanFeng825/Pisvo/README.md

 ##2.What can I do

-You can view our codes,learn them,or even use them in your project.In this way,we hope to help you.Also,you can join us.You can email us at ryanf1955@outlook.com,and we'll tell you what to do next.
+You can view our codes,learn them,or even use them in your project.In this way,we hope to help you.If you have any problems,you can email us at ryanf1955@outlook.com.

 ##3.What's the folders in it
 There are three folders in it.